 Bunny Wonderland aims to sterilize all our rescued rabbits before rehoming.
-As a rabbit becomes sexually mature at 4 months old, their raging hormones promote territorial behaviours such as marking and mounting.
+As a rabbit becomes sexually mature at 4 months old, their raging hormones promote territorial behaviour such as marking and mounting.
 As they age, their chance of contracting reproductive diseases, such as uterine cancer in females and testicular cancer in males can be as high as 80%.

 We recommend neutering males by 6 months and spaying females by 8 months.
 If you have an unsterilized rabbit, we will encourage you to sterilize him/her prior to adopting another.
 As sterilization is a major surgery, here are some suggestions to ensure a smooth operation.